gj00713082003/Credit-Card-Fraud/README.md

 ---

 ##  Features
+A database of a European cardholder company shared its 2-day normalised data.
+The total percentage of fraud in 2 days is 0.17 out of 200K+ transactions.
 No need for Normalisation as the Data itself is PCA's of Big Data.
  SMOTE oversampling to handle class imbalance
  Raw data is Unnormalised Amount